Omico/androidx-compose-material3-pullrefresh/README.md

 }
 ```

+Note: `<androidx-compose-material3-pullrefresh-path>` is the path to this library.
+For example, if you put this library in `<your-app>/libraries/androidx-compose-material3-pullrefresh`, then the path is `libraries/androidx-compose-material3-pullrefresh`.
+Or you can use absolute path too.

-In your app module's `build.gradle.kts` file, add the following:
+In your app module's `build.gradle.kts` or `build.gradle` file, add the following:

 ```kotlin
 dependencies {